 Knut Lindh (b.
 1951) entered the stage of Norwegian crime novelists in 2009 with the prize winning novel «Dead man rises» (Når den døde våkner).
 The year after he published a second crime novel with police sergeant Ulf Larsen at Follo Police Station and the female TV-journalist Vibeke Holt.
 The second novel was called «Brothers in blood» (Blodsbrødre).
 Lindh aims to write a series with his main characters, two interesting people who both female and male readers easily relate to.
 His third novel is due to be published early autumn 2012 in Norway.

 Lars Lenth (b.
 1966) is Norway’s undisputed number one when it comes to fly fishing for trout.
-His literary debut came with the novel The same river in 2007, a fly fishing novel following a young man’s experiences through a season of fishing at the river Skrukkedalsrenna.
-The Norwegian patient was his second novel, introducing the lawyer Leonard Vangen and the criminal Rino Gulliksen. two characters who readers have grown fond of.
+His literary debut came with the novel The same river in 2007, a fly fishing novel.
+Since his second novel, The Norwegian Patient, he has used the sequel characters the lawyer Leonard Vangen and the criminal Rino Gulliksen.
+Two literary characters who readers have grown fond of.

 Live Skinnes is a farmgirl from Krødsherad who is very active on her blog Gardsfruene.no.
 She is currently writing her first book for Kagge Forlag (Norway) with the release date set for this fall.